IIIF/api/source/api/presentation/3.0/index.md

 ###  5.8.
 Collection

-Collections are used to list the manifests available for viewing, and to describe the structures, hierarchies or curated collections that the objects are part of.
+Collections are used to list the manifests available for viewing, and to describe the structures, hierarchies or sets that the resources are part of.
 Collections _MAY_ include both other Collections and Manifests, in order to form a tree-structured hierarchy.
+Collections might be used to model dynamic result sets from a search, fixed sets of related resources, or other groupings of Manifests for presentation to the user, typically for navigation amongst the member items.

-Collection objects _MAY_ be embedded inline within other collection objects, such as when the collection is used primarily to subdivide a larger one into more manageable pieces, however manifests _MUST NOT_ be embedded within collections.
-An embedded collection _SHOULD_ also have its own URI from which the description is available.
+Collection objects _MAY_ be embedded inline within other Collection objects, such as when the Collection is used primarily to subdivide a larger one into more manageable pieces, however Manifests _MUST NOT_ be embedded within Collections.
+An embedded Collection _SHOULD_ also have its own URI from which the JSON description is available.

-Manifests or Collections _MAY_ appear within more than one collection.
-For example, an institution might define four collections: one for modern works, one for historical works, one for newspapers and one for books.
-The manifest for a modern newspaper would then appear in both the modern collection and the newspaper collection.
-Alternatively, the institution may choose to have two separate newspaper collections, and reference each as a sub-collection of modern and historical.
+Manifests or Collections _MAY_ appear within more than one Collection.
+For example, an institution might define four Collections: one for modern works, one for historical works, one for newspapers and one for books.
+The Manifest for a modern newspaper would then appear in both the modern Collection and the newspaper Collection.
+Alternatively, the institution may choose to have two separate newspaper Collections, and reference each as a sub-Collection of modern and historical.

 The intended usage of collections is to allow clients to:

-  * Load a pre-defined set of manifests at initialization time.
+  * Load a pre-defined set of Manifests at initialization time.
-  * Receive a set of manifests, such as search results, for rendering.
+  * Receive a set of Manifests, such as search results, for rendering.
-  * Visualize lists or hierarchies of related manifests.
+  * Visualize lists or hierarchies of related Manifests.
-  * Provide navigation through a list or hierarchy of available manifests.
+  * Provide navigation through a list or hierarchy of available Manifests.

-An empty collection, with no member resources, is allowed but discouraged.
+An empty Collection, with no member resources, is allowed but discouraged.

-An example collection document:
+An example Collection document:

 ``` json-doc
 {